top of page

 Our Research

-Our research group focuses on the application of the latest genomic technologies to understand human disease.
-A particular emphasis is put on the understanding of genetic defects that explain immune diseases, specifically in primary immunodeficiencies (PIDs) and inborn errors of immunity (IEIs).
+Our research group focuses on the development and application of the latest genomic technologies to understand (rare) human diseases.
+A particular emphasis is put on the understanding of genetic defects that explain (rare) immune diseases, collectively known as inborn errors of immunity (IEIs).

-The immuno-genomics group combines expertise in both genomics and immunology.
-This research group is affiliated with the Department of Human Genetics and the Department of the Internal Medicine of the RadboudUMC in Nijmegen, as well as the RIMLS.
+Our research group combines expertise in genomics, genomic technologies, rare diseases, and immunology.
+We are affiliated with the Department of Human Genetics and the Department of the Internal Medicine of the RadboudUMC in Nijmegen, as well as the RadboudUMC Research Institute for Medical Innovations (RIMI).
+Additionally, our research group is involved in the Radboudumc research programs “Genomics of Rare Diseases (GRD)” and "Innate immunity in health and diseases".

 TEAM